 Most traders have heard of the commonly used saying “The trend is your friend, until it bends”.
-In our members Forex Price Action Course we are always encouraging new traders to trade only with the trend because this is one of the very few Forex sayings that is entirely accurate.
+In our members Forex Price Action Course we are always encouraging new traders to only make trend trades because this is one of the very few Forex sayings that is entirely accurate.
 What many traders have a problem with is that they know they should trade with the trend in their favour, but more often than not they find themselves entering trades fighting it.

 The reasons traders quite often trade against the trend are because of two simple reasons;